foundry-rs/starknet-foundry/docs/src/appendix/sncast/verify.md

 ## `--contract-address, -a <CONTRACT_ADDRESS>`
 Required.

 The address of the contract that is to be verified.
+Either this or the class hash should be provided.

-## `--class-hash, -c <CONTRACT_ADDRESS>`
+## `--class-hash, -c <CLASS_HASH>`
 Required.

-The address of the contract that is to be verified.
+The class hash of the contract that is to be verified.
+Either this or the contract address should be provided.

-## `--class-name <CONTRACT_NAME>`
+## `--class-name <CLASS NAME>`
 Required.

-The name of the contract.
+The name of the contract class.
 The contract name is the part after the `mod` keyword in your contract file.

 ## `--verifier, -v <VERIFIER>`
 Optional.